IP Phone Services

 From a redundancy perspective, the following component levels of redundancy must be considered for full EM resiliency:

-High availability for the CallManager Cisco IP Phone Services is obtained by using the Services Provisioning service parameter or by using an SLB device pointing to multiple Unified CM nodes running the Cisco CallManager Cisco IP Phone Services.
+High availability for the CallManager Cisco IP Phone Services is obtained by using the Services Provisioning service parameter or by using a load balancer device pointing to multiple Unified CM nodes running the Cisco CallManager Cisco IP Phone Services.
 For more details, see High Availability for IP Phone Services.

 High availability for the Cisco Extension Mobility service is obtained by activating the Cisco Extension Mobility service on multiple Unified CM nodes.

-Note While the Cisco Extension Mobility service can be activated on more than two nodes, a maximum of two nodes can actively handle login/logout requests at any given time.
-The other nodes running the Cisco Extension Mobility service should start handling login/logout requests only in case of failure.
+Note While the Cisco Extension Mobility service can be activated on more than two nodes, a maximum of two nodes should actively handle login/logout requests at any given time.
+If a load balancer is used, configure the load balancer to send Extension Mobility requests to only two Unified CM nodes.
+The load balancer should start sending login/logout requests to other nodes running the Cisco Extension Mobility service only in case of failure.

-Cisco recommends deploying a server load balancer device such as the Cisco Application Control Engine (ACE) to load-balance the requests across two Unified CM nodes and to provide redundancy.
+Cisco recommends deploying a server load balancer device to load-balance the requests across two Unified CM nodes and to provide redundancy.
 Without a server load balancer, load balancing would be uneven and the redundancy would be manual.
 For example, two EM IP Phone services could be configured on each phone.
 If one Unified CM node is not reachable, the end user would have to manually select the other EM IP Phone service to reach the other node.

 Note While it is possible to provide redundancy for the EM IP Phone service by relying on end users to manually select an EM IP Phone service from a list of EM IP Phone services, achieving high availability in this manner can be problematic.
 Because there is no control over which EM IP Phone service a user might select from the phone services menu (or assigned feature keys), there is no way to ensure that the EM login/logout load is balanced between Unified CM nodes handling EM login/logout requests.
 Further, end user behavior when encountering delay in response of the EM service, which is typical in a failure scenario, will usually exacerbate the situation as users cancel EM service calls and select alternate EM IP Phone service.
 This can lead to added congestion and load on the network as well as on the remaining Unified CM node handling EM login/logout requests.

 A deployment with two Unified CM nodes running the Cisco Extension Mobility service provides the highest capacity in terms of number of login/logout requests per minute.
 (See Capacity Planning for Extension Mobility, for details.)
 It also provides redundancy.
 However, in case of failure, the login/logout request capacity is reduced because there is only one node left.
 Therefore, to achieve the highest login/logout capacity and maintain this capacity in case of failure, the Cisco Extension Mobility service should be activated on additional Unified CM nodes.
-To load balance evenly across the active nodes and to ensure that only two nodes are handling login/logout requests at any given time, a server load balancer device such as the Cisco Application Control Engine (ACE) should be deployed.
-The Cisco Application Control Engine has the capability to detect if a primary server is down and to start sending requests to backup servers in case of failure.
-For details on the Cisco Application Control Engine (ACE) configuration, refer to the documentation available at
+A load balancer should be deployed and configured to send Extension Mobility requests to only two Unified CM nodes at a given time.
+If one Unified CM node fails, the load balancer can start sending Extension Mobility login/logout requests to another Unified CM node so that two Unified CM nodes are still processing the Extension Mobility requests.
+This would allow the Extension Mobility capacity to be maintained.

 Note Cisco does not recommend a redundancy design using DNS A or SRV records with multiple IP listings.
 With multiple IP addresses returned to a DNS request, the phones must wait for a timeout period before trying the next IP address in the list, and in most cases this results in unacceptable delays to the end user.
 In addition, this can result in more than two subscriber nodes with the Cisco Extension Mobility Application service enabled to handle login/logout requests, which is not supported.